Armenian Patriarchate of Jerusalem

 Archbishop Nourhan Manougian, previously the Grand Sacristan and the Patriarchal Vicar, became the 97th Armenian Patriarch of Jerusalem on January 24, 2013.
 Manougian succeeded Archbishop Torkom Manoogian, who died on October 12, 2012, after serving 22 years in the office.
-The Patriarch, along with a synod of seven clergymen elected by the St. James Brotherhood, oversees the Patriarchate's operations.
+The patriarch, along with a synod of seven clergymen elected by the St. James Brotherhood, oversees the patriarchate's operations.

 During World War I, survivors of the Armenian genocide received shelter in the Armenian convent in Jerusalem.
 The Armenian population of Jerusalem reached at that time 25,000 people.
 But political and economic instability in the region have reduced the Armenian population.
 Most Armenians in Jerusalem live in and around the Patriarchate at the St. James Monastery, which occupies most of the Armenian Quarter of the Old City.
 Apart from Jerusalem, there are Armenian communities in Jaffa, Haifa and Nazareth, and in the Palestinian Territories.

 The Jerusalem Armenian community uses the Old Julian calendar, unlike the rest of the Armenian Church, which use the Gregorian calendar.

 History

-In 638, after Sophronius died and the Greeks did not appoint another bishop for Jerusalem, the Armenian Apostolic Church began appointing its own bishops for Jerusalem.
+In 638, following the Muslim conquest of Jerusalem from the Byzantine Empire, after Sophronius died and the Greeks did not appoint another bishop for Jerusalem, the Armenian Apostolic Church began appointing its own bishops for Jerusalem.
 The office has continued, with some interruptions, down to this day.
-The bishops were later elevated in stature and became Patriarchs.
-The Armenian Patriarch is independent and self-governing.
+The bishops were later elevated in stature and became patriarchs.
+The Armenian patriarch is independent and self-governing.
 The Armenian Patriarch of Jerusalem recognizes the Mother See of Holy Etchmiadzin as having pre-eminent supremacy in all spiritual matters.

-After the end of the Crusader period, the Armenian Patriarchs sought to establish good relations with the Muslim rulers.
+After the end of the Crusader period, the Armenian patriarchs sought to establish good relations with the Muslim rulers.
 The Armenian Patriarch Sarkis I (1281–1313) met the Mamluk governor in Egypt and subsequently returned to his community in Jerusalem, hoping to usher in a period of peace for his people after the Crusades.
 In the 1340s the Armenians were permitted to build a wall around their quarter.
 The Mamluk government also engraved a protective declaration in Arabic on the western entrance to the quarter.